turbot/steampipe-plugin-gcp/docs/tables/gcp_redis_instance.md

 ```

 ### List instances with direct peering access
 Explore which instances have direct peering access in order to better manage your network and ensure secure connections.
-This can be especially useful for maintaining optimal performance and security in your GCP Redis instances.
+This can be especially useful for maintaining optimal performance and security in your GCP Memorystore Redis instances.

 ```sql+postgres
 select